nicholas-lueth/BlogScript/README.md

-# <p align="center"> How to Configure a WordPress Blog From a Freshly Installed CentOS Linux Box </p>
+# <p align="center"> How to Setup a WordPress Blog From a Freshly Installed CentOS Linux Box </p>
 <p align="center"> Created By: Nicholas Lueth </p>

 ### Background:
-CentOS is a distribution of the Linux Operating system.
-The distribution is derived from Red Hat Enterprise, which is a distinguished group in which you can come after if anything wrong happens.
-Basically, you can hold them accountable for your own inability to fix any issues within your Linux environment.
-Linux, on the other hand, is an operating system that is derived from the old operating system Unix.
-If you have any experience with the Unix command line, it will be very helpful.
+CentOS is a distribution of the Linux operating system.
+CentOS was developed by Red Hat Enterprise, which is a distinguished software development company.
+If you want, you can pay Red Hat for 5 years of support services, which will provide you with some very good around the clock technical assistance and support.
+Linux, on the other hand, is an operating system derived from the Unix operating system, just like Mac OS X. Don't get misconstrued, the only real similarity between Mac OS X and Linux is the command line.
+If you have any experience with the Unix-based command lines, it will be very helpful.

 ### Links:
 VMware: https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_workstation_player/15_0